 SUDDEN, SEVERE STOMACH PAIN

-ACUTE mesenteric ischemia can cause sudden, severe stomach pain associated with nausea / vomiting, abdominal distension
+ACUTE mesenteric ischemia can cause sudden, severe stomach pain associated with nausea/vomiting, abdominal distension

 SEVERE STOMACH PAIN AFTER EATING

 CHRONIC mesenteric ischemia often causes severe stomach pain 15–60 minutes after eating.
 The pain may last for as long as 2 hours and, unfortunately, tends to recur with every meal.
-Patients may have nausea, vomiting, diarrhea or flatulence and develop an abhorrence to food leading to weight loss.
+Patients may have nausea, vomiting, diarrhoea or flatulence and develop an abhorrence to food leading to weight loss.

 ACUTE mesenteric ischemia is commonly caused by a blood clot, which travels to one of the mesenteric arteries and suddenly blocks blood flow.
 These clots often originate in the heart and are more common among patients with an irregular heartbeat or heart disease.